Coal in Alberta: History

 In 1886, Queen Victoria granted a coal mining charter to Canmore in 1886 and the first coal mine opened in 1887.

 During the world war, Drumheller became one of Western Canada's largest coal producers.

 When a coal miners' strike broke out in January 1948, threatening the provincial Electrical grid, as most electricity was generated from coal.
 Manning acted swiftly to avert the crisis.
 Rewriting the province's labour laws in March to allow the government to shut down the strike.
 Greatly weakened by charges of communism, and Manning's unwillingness to fold caused the unions to attempt to persuade legislators instead of protesting using strikes, or violence.
 Manning's steadfast defiance in the face of union threats halted the rise of militant unionism in Alberta.
 As it did in other areas like Quebec and the rust belt.

 In 1976, the Progressive Conservative government under then Premier Peter Lougheed restricted open-pit mines in most of Alberta's Rocky Mountains and Foothills through the Coal Development Policy.
-Alberta's last open pit mine closed in 1983.
+The last open pit coal mine in Alberta's Livingstone Range closed in 1983.

 Coal mining flourished into the 20th century but by the 1970s the market for oil decreased.
 In 1979, Canmore Mines Ltd discontinued operations.

 In 2015, because of a "glut of both thermal and metallurgical coal", the global price of coal was low.

 In 2016, there was a dramatic increase in the price of metallurgical coal to over US$300/tonne.
 This was the first time the price of coal had reached this peak since 2011.
 Investors showed renewed interest in the bituminous metallurgical coal mining in Alberta.

 In 2016, then NDP Premier Rachel Notley announced the elimination of all coal-fired power stations in the province by 2030.

 Coal mines closed in the Crowsnest Pass, Canmore, Nordegg, and Grande Cache, among others.

 By 2020, coal-fired power stations in operation in Alberta included the Battle River, Genesee, H.R.
 Milner, Keephills, Sheerness, and Sundance stations.